netresearch/deutschepost-module-autocomplete-m1/README.md

 Support
 -------

-For questions or support requests, please contact the support team by sending an email to <pd.support@netresearch.de>.
+For questions or support requests, please use the support portal http://postdirekt.support.netresearch.de or contact the support team by sending an email to <postdirekt.support@netresearch.de>.

 Developer
 ---------